-The Church of San Lorenzo in the Centro Histórico is probably most famous for the Mathias Goeritz-designed stained-glass windows in the dome and in the rest of the church.
+The Church of San Lorenzo Diácono y Mártir is probably most famous for the Mathias Goeritz-designed stained-glass windows in the dome and in the rest of the church.
 It’s also well-known today for the church’s dedication to workers, and especially with helping people to find jobs.
 The building we see today dates from the 17th century and was remodeled at the end of the 18th.
 It’s all part of a convent founded in 1598, part of the Order of San Jerónimo (Hieronymites).

 The church then burned in 1940.
 In 1954, an exiled Basque priest began a major, and rather famous reconstruction with architects Ricardo de Robina and Jaime Ortiz Monasterio.
 Together they invited sculptor Mathias Goeritz to participate.
 The results have been celebrated ever since as a unique combination of minimalist contemporary art and colonial architecture.

 A relief entitled “The Hand of God” in the apse, is also by Goeritz.
 The stained glass windows recall not just minimalism but the High Modernism and Abstraction of post-war painting.
-The stained glass windows were constructed at the made Carretones Glass Factory in the Merced neighborhood just across the city center.
+They were made at the made Carretones Glass Factory in the Merced neighborhood just across the city center.